 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-Clinical studies supporting mesalamine delayed-release tablets use for the treatment of mildly to moderately active ulcerative colitis included two 6-week, placebo-controlled, randomized, double-blind studies in patients with mildly to moderately active ulcerative colitis.
-Clinical studies supporting the use of mesalamine delayed-release tablets in the maintenance of remission of ulcerative colitis included a 6month, randomized, double-blind, placebo-controlled, multi-center study and four active-controlled maintenance trials comparing mesalamine delayed-release with sulfasalazine.
-Mesalamine delayed-release tablets have been evaluated in 427 patients with ulcerative colitis in these controlled studies.
+Clinical studies supporting mesalamine delayed-release tablets use for the treatment of mildly to moderately active ulcerative colitis included two 6-week, placebo-controlled, randomized, double-blind studies in adults with mildly to moderately active ulcerative colitis (Studies 1 and 2), and one 6-week, randomized, double-blind, study of 2 dose levels in children with mildly to moderately active ulcerative colitis.
+Clinical studies supporting the use of mesalamine delayed-release tablets in the maintenance of remission of ulcerative colitis included a 6-month, randomized, double-blind, placebo-controlled, multicenter study and four active-controlled maintenance trials comparing mesalamine delayed-release with sulfasalazine.
+Mesalamine delayed-release tablets have been evaluated in 427 adults and 82 children with ulcerative colitis in these controlled studies.

-In two 6-week placebo-controlled clinical studies (Studies 1 and 2) involving 245 patients, 155 of whom were randomized to mesalamine delayed-release tablets [see Clinical Studies], five (3.2 percent) of the patients using mesalamine delayed-release tablets discontinued therapy because of adverse reactions as compared to two (2.2 percent) of the placebo patients.
-The average age of patients in Study 1 was 42 years and 48 percent of patients were male.
-The average age of patients in Study 2 was 42 years and 59 percent of patients were male.
+In two 6-week placebo-controlled clinical studies (Studies 1 and 2) involving 245 patients, 155 of whom were randomized to mesalamine delayed-release tablets [see Clinical Studies], 3.2% of the mesalamine delayed-release tablets-treated patients discontinued therapy because of adverse reactions as compared to 2.2% of the placebo-treated patients.
+The average age of patients in Study 1 was 42 years and 48% of patients were male.
+The average age of patients in Study 2 was 42 years and 59% of patients were male.
 Adverse reactions leading to withdrawal from mesalamine delayed-release tablets included (each in one patient): diarrhea and colitis flare; dizziness, nausea, joint pain, and headache; rash, lethargy and constipation; dry mouth, malaise, lower back discomfort, mild disorientation, mild indigestion and cramping; headache, nausea, aching, vomiting, muscle cramps, a stuffy head, plugged ears, and fever.

-Six-Week Placebo-Controlled Trials (Studies 1 and 2) Experienced by at Least 2
+Placebo-Controlled Trials (Studies 1 and 2) Experienced by at Least 2% of

-Percent of patients in the mesalamine delayed-release tablets Group and at a
+patients in the mesalamine delayed-release tablets Group and at a Rate Greater

 |mesalamine delayed-release tablets